-WE have a few additional remarks to make on the intentions of a New Benevalent Association for the intentions of a New Benevolent Association for the Relief of the Y of a New Benevolent Association for the Rener of the Poor and Distressed-an association professing its readiness to co-operate with all or any of the numerous benevolent institutions already in existence in London.
+W E have a few additional remarks to make on the intentions of a New Benevolent Association for the Relief of the Poor and Distressed-an association professing its readiness to co-operate with all or any of the numerous benevolent institutions already in existence in London.
 The idea is highly laudable, and we shall gladly hear any further details when the plan is more matured.
-So much strength and money are often thrown away in England from carelessness about details, loose organization, and what the French would call want of logic, that we venture to offer, in as few words as possible the details of the Prussian arrangements in as few words as possible, the details of the Prussian arrangements in as few words as possible, the details of the Prussian arrangements Berlin for the relief and superintendence of those who are obliged at to appeal to public charity for total or partial support.
-The writer from whom the sketch is taken-and few more intelligent and ob-servant travellers have ever taken pen in hand-pronounces the system excellent in its working.
-The multitude of our poor, their habits, locations, resources, and main stream of relief, differ widely from those in Berlin, so we offer the Prussian system, not for adop-tion in its totality but as one from which some important hints tion in its totality, but as one from which some important hints may perhaps be taken.
+So much strength and money are often thrown away in England from carelessness about details, loose organization, and what the French would call want of logic, that we venture to offer, in as few words as possible, the details of the Prussian arrangements Berlin for the relief and superintendence of those who are obliged at to appeal to public charity for total or partial support.
+The writer from whom the sketch is taken-and few more intelligent and observant travellers have ever taken pen in hand-pronounces the system excellent in its working.
+The multitude of our poor, their habits, locations, resources, and main stream of relief, differ widely from those in Berlin, so we offer the Prussian system, not for adoption in its totality, but as one from which some important hints may perhaps be taken.

-Berlin, says our traveller (we abridge him), with a population of between 300,000 and 400,000, has no poor rates, no allowed regular mendicity, the land in its vicinity is bad, and its manufacturing operations trifling; yet each municipality of the city manages to prooperations trifling; yet each municipality of the city manages to pro-vide adequately for its own poor; mainly by the agency of what may be called private eleomosynary exertion.
-Every municipality appoints directors (with the Burgomaster as president) from members of the magistracy, of the town council, and private mem-bers selected by each parish out of its parishioners; in this direction clergy and medical men may, and often do, join.
+may perhaps be taken.
+Berlin, says our traveller (we abridge him), with a population of between 300,000 and 400,000, has no poor rates, no allowed regular mendicity, the land in its vicinity is bad, and its manufacturing operations trifling; yet each municipality of the city manages to provide adequately for its own poor; mainly by the agency of what may be called private eleemosynary exertion.
+Every municipality appoints directors (with the Burgomaster as president) from members of the magistracy, of the town council, and private members selected by each parish out of its parishioners; in this direction clergy and medical men may, and often do, join.
 These manage, besides the superintendence of the looser poor, the poor-schools, poor-houses, and hospitals, and see to the distribution of their funds.
-Now is the superintendence a careless or superficial one; indeed, so Nor is the superintendence a carcless or superficial one; indeed, so great is the attention to the sick poor, that steam and sulphur baths are supplied them when necessary, and they are often sent to drink mineral waters.
+Nor is the superintendence a careless or superficial one; indeed, so great is the attention to the sick poor, that steam and sulphur baths are supplied them when necessary, and they are often sent to drink mineral waters.